-Inclusive Activities, Public Space Teamwork Bee Safe Art Crosswalks: Asphalt Art Initiative Baltimore, MD <text></text> Easy Participation Instantly Issue Sidewalk Dining Permits Los Angeles, CA The city of Los Angeles has developed and rolled out an automated permitting workflow that allows restaurants to receive quick certification for outdoor dining.
+Inclusive Activities, Public Space Teamwork Bee Safe Art Crosswalks: Asphalt Art Initiative Baltimore, MD This initiative transformed three intersections around the school with artistic safety redesigns.
+Prior to the artwork being installed, only 37% of drivers yielded to pedestrians with the right of way; after the project was completed in April 2022, 78% now yield to pedestrians.
+Easy Participation Instantly Issue Sidewalk Dining Permits Los Angeles, CA The city of Los Angeles has developed and rolled out an automated permitting workflow that allows restaurants to receive quick certification for outdoor dining.
 The process now takes 20 minutes.
 This LA permitting system is available as a template to copy and customize through City Grows.com Convenient Access Options Bus Signage that supports local businesses Las Vegas, NV The city of Las Vegas incorporated digital signage into their bus stop infrastructure, providing an opportunity to advertise local businesses while also providing real-time transit updates.
 Public Space Teamwork Diversion of Stormwater Runoff using Second Generation Permeable Pavement in Neighborhoods Shore View, MN The city of Shore View, MN uses a system of permeable articulating concrete blocks (P-ACB) that capture water and filter out pollutants from stormwater.
 These PaveDrain blocks use open joints to allow for faster drainage and less accumulation of snow and ice during the winter.
 This infrastructure improvement both protects the water quality of Lake Owasso and reduces flooding on city streets.